mubashir-kwanso/lerna-with-docker-compose/README.md

 👉 Environment Variables in `development`:

 - The _environment variables_ are loaded from `.env` files.
 They are avaiable in containers because we are mounting whole monorepo into the containers during `development`.
+- After adding, updating, deleting an environment variable, we need to restart the specific service using `docker compose --profile development restart <service-name>` in order for changes to take effect.

 👉 Environment Variables in `production`: